-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Radial keratotomy, LASIK surgery, and other low vision aids. √ Services considered not reasonable and necessary, according to Original Medicare standards √
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions /Naturopath services (uses natural or alternative treatments).
+Not covered under any condition Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
+Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
+Not covered under any condition Private room in a hospital.
+Covered only when medically necessary.
+Reversal of sterilization procedures and or non-prescription contraceptive supplies.
+Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Radial keratotomy, LASIK surgery, and other low vision aids.
+Not covered under any condition Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition